Vegetarian 15 Bean Soup

 - 1

-The night before, place the beans in a large bowl and add cool water until the beans are covered with twice as much water as the beans.
-Let the beans soak overnight, or for at least 8 hours, in the refrigerator.
+The night before, place the beans in a large bowl and add cool water until the beans are covered by twice their volume.
+Let the beans soak overnight or for at least 8 hours in the refrigerator.

 - 2